DLBPointon/dotplotter/README_testing.md

 - test_outter_dotplot3.py - Passed

 ## 12/12/19
-- tests uploaded to gihub
+- tests uploaded to gihub.
+- attempting to create tests for matplot and ascii.

+## 16/12/19
+- TravisCI implimented and working.